Optimal ratcheting of dividend payout under Brownian motion surplus: Optimal Dividend Ratcheting Problem

 We use a filtered complete probability space $(\Omega, \cF, \P, \{\cF_t\}_{t\geq0})$ to represent the financial market, where the filtration $\{\cF_t\}_{t\geq0}$ is generated by a standard one-dimensional Brownian motion $\{W_t, t\geq 0\}$ defined in the probability space, argumented with all $\P$ null sets.

-We assume the income of an insurance company follows a drifted Brownian motion process.
-After paying dividends, the surplus process of the insurance company follows the following stochastic differential equation (SDE):
+We assume the income of a company follows a drifted Brownian motion process.
+After paying dividends, the surplus process of the company follows the following stochastic differential equation (SDE):

-where the constant $\mu>0$ denotes the income rate of the company, and the constant $\sigma>0$ represents the volatility rate of the surplus process, $\DD_t$ is the dividend payout rate at time $t$ to be chosen optimally by the insurance company.
+where the constant $\mu>0$ denotes the income rate of the company, and the constant $\sigma>0$ represents the volatility rate of the surplus process, $\DD_t$ is the dividend payout rate at time $t$ to be chosen by the company.

-Now let us consider the admissible dividend payout strategies, which is the distinguish feature of our model.
-Economically speaking, in order to survive, a rational insurance company should not pay dividends at a rate higher than its income, so we fix a maximum dividend payout rate $\cc$ throughout the paper such that
+Now let us introduce the set of admissible dividend payout strategies, which is the distinguish feature of our model.
+Economically speaking, in order to survive, a rational company should not pay dividends at a rate higher than its income, so we fix a maximum dividend payout rate $\cc$ throughout the paper such that

 Given an initial (historical maximum) dividend payout rate $c\in[0,\cc]$, we call a dividend payout strategy $\{\DD_t\}_{t\geq0}$ an admissible {\it dividend ratcheting strategy} if it is an $\{\cF_t\}_{t\geq0}$ adapted, non-decreasing process such that $c\leq \DD_t\leq \cc$ for all $t\geq 0$.
 The set of these ratcheting strategies is denoted by $\Pi_{[c,\cc]}$.
-Note the value of a ratcheting strategy chosen at the current time will affect all the future choices of it.
-The higher the current choice, the less choices the future.
-This is a critical difference between our problem and those standard stochastic control problems in \cite{YZ99} where controls do not relay on their historical values.
+Note the value of a ratcheting strategy chosen at the current time will affect all the future choices of it since the future rates cannot be lower than the current one.
+The higher the current choice, the less choices the future, so ratcheting strategies are self-path-dependent.
+This is a critical difference between our problem and those standard stochastic control problems in Yong and Zhou \cite{YZ99} where controls do not relay on its historical choices.

-The insurance company's objective is to find an admissible dividend ratcheting strategy $\{\DD_t\}_{t\geq0}$ to maximize the total discounted dividend payouts until the ruin time.
+The company's objective is to find an admissible dividend ratcheting strategy $\{\DD_t\}_{t\geq0}$ to maximize the total discounted dividend payouts until the ruin time.
 Mathematically, we need to solve